Workday/prism-python/README.md

 ### Manage data in an existing table

-The Workday Prism REST API provides multiple operations for adding, updating or removing data from a Workday Prism Analytics table.
-One of the following table operations must be specified for a loading operation.\:
+The Workday Prism REST API provides multiple operations for adding, updating and removing data from a Workday Prism Analytics table.
+One of the following table operations must be specified for a loading operation.

 - **Insert**: Workday keeps any existing data in the target table and adds new data from the source.